joeypetosa/portfolio/content/about.md

 # Hi, how are you?
 My name is joey.

-## I'm an event producer and aspiring data analyst.
+I'm an event producer and aspiring data analyst.

-This is an about me section.